microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 *Attributes:*

 *Slots:*
+- default: Options generated from data are inserted here.
 - `header-region`: Authors can add a custom menu header here.
 Elements with a role of 'listitem' will be added to the menu navigation.
 - `footer-region`: Authors can add a custom menu footer here.
 Elements with a role of 'listitem' will be added to the menu navigation.